 If your child needs English language learning support, talk to the principal at your local school about what they can offer or which school's program may be best for your child's particular English language learning needs.

-Under the Framework for Gifted Education, all state schools are required to meet the learning needs of students who are gifted.
+Curriculum Provision to gifted and talented students describes the requirements for all state schools to meet the learning needs of students who are gifted and talented.

 Each region receives funding to support gifted education.
-The regions are accountable for the strategic use of these funds to ensure that departmental targets are met.
-Regions develop strategies that best meet the needs of students and teachers in their local area.
+The regions use this funding to develop strategies that best meet the needs of students and teachers in their local area.
 Online resources are available focusing on gifted education.

-Education Queensland recognises that some students have health conditions that require managing at school, or may need to take medication during school hours.
-The schools manage students who require medication, or who have a health condition, according to the Department's Administration of Routine and Emergency Medication and Management of Health Conditions procedures and the advice of the individual student's medical practitioner.
+The department recognises that some students have health conditions that require management by school staff, or may need to take medication during school related activities.
+The schools manage students who require medication, or who have a health condition, according to the department's Administration of Medications in Schools and Management of Students with Specialised Health Needs procedures and the advice from the individual student's medical practitioner.

 The procedures are designed to ensure that students who require medication, or who have a health condition, are able to participate in the full range of school activities according to the advice of their medical practitioner.

-For more information about the rural and remote education framework visit the Rural and remote education website.
+To find out more about the rural and remote education framework visit the Rural and Remote education website.

 Distance education delivers education programs using the latest technologies to students who have limited choice for attending a mainstream school because of distance, travel due to occupation, medical and family circumstances.